-With some of the best sunset views in the area, this seaside park is a great place to head to during dusk.
+With some of the best sunset views in the area, this park is a great place to head to during dusk.
 Grab a picnic blanket and spread out on the lawn with all the other spectators as you watch the sun set behind La Jolla Shores Beach.
 There is also a playground that will keep younger kids entertained with a jungle gym and swings.

 Sunset Cliffs Natural Park

 With sunset in the name, this viewing spot is one of the best places for watching the sun sink into the ocean during golden hour.
 The rugged cliffs give a scenic backdrop, but can be unstable so be careful where you step.